Kyllingene/sarge/README.md

 - Supports environment variables
 - Custom argument kinds
     - Simply impl a trait and it works like a builtin
-- Thread safety when using the builder
-    - N/A when using the struct macro
 - The following builtin argument types:
     - `bool`
     - `i8/i16/i32/i64`